tahaelhajji/tahaelhajji.github.io/_pages/research.md

 My research work on Electric Machines is focusing on:
 * **Design of Electric Machines**:
-The first step in the design process is to choose the machine topology depending on the application.
-The machine is usually designed geometrically, sometimes using complex mathematical equations.
-This guarantees feasible geometries of machines, which is indispensable during the optimization process.
-The different performances of the machine can be evaluated based on analytical or finite element models.
-I usually use Ansys, Comsol, and Femm softwares to evaluate electromagnetic, mechanical, and thermal performances.
-I studied different types of machines: V-shaped PMSM, Inserted PMSM, Surface PMSM, ...
+The initial phase of the design process involves selecting the machine topology tailored to the specific application requirements.
+Typically, the machine is geometrically designed, often employing intricate mathematical equations to ensure the creation of viable machine geometries—a crucial aspect throughout the optimization phase.
+Assessment of the machine's diverse performances can be conducted through analytical or finite element models.
+In my practice, I rely on software tools such as Ansys, Comsol, and Femm to evaluate electromagnetic, mechanical, and thermal performances.
+My studies have encompassed various machine types, including V-shaped PMSM, Inserted PMSM, Surface PMSM, and others.
 <div><img src="/images/Design_Electric_Machine.png"
        alt="Picture"
        align="center"